 # docker stop <

 To attach to currently running container use following command.

 # docker attach <

 #4.
 Drop Docker Container

 Before deleting any container make sure that container is stopped.
 You can use ‘docker ps -a’ command to list status of containers.
 If container is still running first stop that container using given commands in above step.

-Now use following command to delete single or multiple containers use following command.
+Now use the following command to delete single or multiple containers.

 # docker rm <

 You can also delete all stopped containers at once using the following command.